 What happens during the procedure?

-- Amniotomy is the term used for breaking the membrane of the bag of water that holds the baby (the amniotic sac).
-This may be done if the cervix has already started to soften and open.
-This procedure is no more uncomfortable than when you have a pelvic exam.
-Your healthcare provider uses a small thin plastic rod to make a hole in the membrane.
-Uterine contractions usually start within 1 to 2 hours after the membrane is torn and the amniotic fluids start coming out.
+- Amniotomy is the term used for breaking the bag of water that holds the baby (the amniotic sac).
+Your healthcare provider will use a thin plastic rod to make a hole in the sac.
+Labor usually starts within 1 to 2 hours after the bag of water is broken.

 - If your cervix is not quite ready for labor, your provider may put a thin tube with a small balloon through your cervix.
-The tube is called a balloon catheter.
 Your provider will inflate the balloon.
-Pressure from the balloon can help your cervix gradually start softening and opening.
-The balloon usually stays in place for a number of hours to prepare the cervix for labor while you are given a low dose of oxytocin to start contractions.
+Pressure from the balloon can help your cervix slowly start softening and opening.
+The balloon usually stays in place for several hours to prepare the cervix for labor while you are given a low dose of oxytocin to start contractions.

-- If your cervix is not quite ready, your provider also may choose to put a medicine in the vagina to help the cervix soften and open.
-This is called ripening of the cervix.
-For example, your provider may put a gel or tablet containing a medicine called prostaglandin in the vagina.
+- If your cervix is not quite ready, your provider also may choose to put a medicine in your vagina to help the cervix soften and open.

 During the induction of labor, your contractions, your blood pressure, dilation of your cervix, and your baby's heart rate will be monitored.